ajrosen/icalPal/README.md

 icalPal supports several output formats.
 The **default** format tries to mimic icalBuddy as much as possible.

-CSV, Hash, JSON, and YAML print all fields for all items in their respective formats.
+CSV, Hash, JSON, XML, and YAML print all fields for all items in their respective formats.
 From that you can analyze the results any way you like.

 [Remind](https://dianne.skoll.ca/projects/remind/) format uses a minimal implementation built in icalPal.